Damp, mould and condensation in your home

 1. Heating

 Ideally you should heat your whole home to a consistent temperature - ideally between 18° and 21°C - so no really hot or really cold rooms.
 If you're struggling to heat your home, please get in touch with us via the portal.
-We may be able to issue a fuel voucher!
+We may be able to help with referring you to one of the many energy help schemes.

 2. Ventilation